Achekeev/KyivTest/README.md

 4. Create a superuser using this command
 docker-compose exec web ./manage.py createsuperuser

-In case of errors use Google
+In case of errors use Google or StackOverFlow

 Working API's are here: http://194.58.92.212:8020